hardikmorey/ETH-beginner/README.md

 #### mint

-solidity function mint(address addr,uint amount) outside
+solidity function mint(address addr,uint amount) external

 - Description: Adds to the overall supply by minting new tokens and allocating them to the designated address.
-- Information:
+- Parameters:
   - addr: The address that the tokens that are minted will be sent to.
   - amount: The quantity of tokens to be produced.
-* Visibility*: outside
+* Visibility*: external

 #### burn

-solidity function burn (address addr,uint amount) outside
+solidity function burn (address addr,uint amount) external

 - Description: Reduces the overall supply of tokens by burning them from the designated address.
-- Information:
+- Parameters:
   - addr: The address where the burned tokens will come from.
   - amount: The quantity of tokens to be burned.
-* Visibility*: outside
+* Visibility*: external
 - Condition: The function determines whether the overall supply exceeds the amount that needs to be burned and whether the address has enough balance to burn.